-Eton offers a wholeheartedly welcoming place and a genuine sense of belonging for our community: all boys, all staff and all families; without exception, without exclusion.
-We are a community where everyone is supported by knowing their intrinsic value.
-Establishing this culture of acceptance, diversity and inclusion is essential to the College’s ethos.
+Eton is a wholeheartedly welcoming place with a genuine sense of belonging for our community: all boys, all staff, and all families; without exception, without exclusion.
+Establishing a culture of acceptance, diversity and inclusion is essential to our ethos.

-All schools have a duty to remove any factor that might present a hindrance to a child’s fulfilment, and to prevent boys from having their self-worth diminished or their ability to achieve impeded by bullying of any kind.
+All schools have a duty to prevent a pupil from having their self-worth diminished, or their ability to achieve impeded, by bullying of any kind.
+We aim to identify and remove barriers to a pupil’s fulfilment.
 We do not all have to agree, of course.
-Inclusion education teaches us how to disagree well, and to coexist kindly, with our different perspectives.
+Inclusion Education teaches us how to disagree well, and to coexist kindly, with our different perspectives.

-Eton educates boys to understand the rights of all people to live freely within their identity, without discrimination, and to do otherwise would be to fail in our duty to prepare boys for life in the wider world.
+Eton educates pupils to understand the rights of all people to live freely within their identity, without discrimination; to do otherwise would be to fail in our duty to prepare Etonians for life in the wider world.

 The pupils’ moral development is excellent, including the way they respect and value diversity and demonstrate sensitivity and tolerance to those from different backgrounds and traditions.ISI inspection, December 2021

-The Feminism Society, LGBTQ Society, Disability and Accessibility Awareness Society (DAAS), The Faiths Forum, Cicero Society, and African Caribbean, Middle Eastern and Oriental societies are all active inclusion forums.
+The Feminism Society, LGBTQ Society, Disability and Accessibility Awareness Society (DAAS), Cicero Society, and African Caribbean, Middle Eastern and Oriental societies are all active inclusion forums.
 Of course, inclusivity is a theme that is at the forefront of many other societies.
-The number of women speakers at societies has doubled since 2018, for example Laura Bates speaks regularly to all boys regarding the Everyday Sexism project.
-The Equality, Diversity and Inclusion Education Committee oversees the development of inclusion education in the College.

-Eton also marks awareness days, such as Holocaust Memorial day, and awareness weeks/months with symposiums at which staff, boys, guest speakers and other schools join to educate and celebrate through assemblies, talks and performances.
+Eton also marks awareness days/weeks/months such as Black History and LGBTQ+ History Months, and International Woman’s Day with symposia at which staff, boys, guest speakers and other schools join to educate and celebrate through assemblies, talks and performances.